Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research. . .

 All manuscripts are screened by the Editor or Associate Editor for suitability for publication in JAPNA prior to sending out for peer review.
 Manuscripts are checked for adherence to JAPNA submission guidelines and for their similarity to other sources (using iThenticate).
 Manuscripts that do not meet submission guidelines will be returned or rejected.

-All manuscripts that pass the initial screening are double-blind peer reviewed by a minimum of two experts in fields related to the topic or methods of the manuscript.
+All manuscripts that pass the initial screening are double-anonymize peer reviewed by a minimum of two experts in fields related to the topic or methods of the manuscript.
 Final decisions regarding manuscripts are made by the Editors.
 The corresponding author will be notified by email regarding the outcome of the review, which includes copies of the editor’s feedback and reviewers’ comments.
 As much as possible, revised and resubmitted manuscripts will be reviewed by the same reviewers that evaluated the original submission.
 Except in exceptional circumstances, the maximum number of revisions we will request is two.
 All accepted manuscripts will be edited to conform to the style of the Journal of the American Psychiatric Nurses Association.

 ETHICAL GUIDELINES and Research Integrity